sakuralily11/CultureNet-Autism/README.md

 The culturalized deep models (CultureNet) follow the same architecture of GenNet; however, after training all layers with joint-culture data, the model freezes network parameters and uses culture-specific and/or child-specific data to fine-tune the last layer of the network.

+Face image data provided in this repository are unidentifiable facial features, obtained in the output of the fine-tuned residual network (ResNet), a deep network optimized for object classification.

 ## Citation

 If you use this code or these benchmarks in your research, **please cite the following publications**: